WSDOT/WBFL/devdocs/Introduction.md

 WBFL forms the basis of the BridgeLink application suite.
 If your intent is to build the BridgeLink suite, you will need the Stingray ObjectiveGrid library from Preforce software.
 If you do not have ObjectiveGrid, you can still build the BridgeLink suite by following these steps:

-1. Open WBFL/Include/WBFLGrid.h and uncomment the `#define _NOGRID macro'
+1. Open WBFL/Include/WBFLGrid.h and uncomment the `#define _NOGRID macro`
 2. Create a C:/Program Files/Preforce/Stingray Stuido 2021.1/Src folder
 3. Copy the dummy props file WBFL/SS-X64-PropSheet16.props into that folder.